Infant Mental Health

 Infant Mental Health is a multi-disciplinary field focused on the social-emotional capacities and the primary relationships in children birth through age five.
 Relationships in the earliest years of a child's life provide the basis for children's development and mental health, which research suggests is important for later functioning in school and in relationships with others.

 - A Dual-Title Degree Program in Infant Mental Health.
-We offer this program for graduate students at Wayne State University in collaboration with the School of Social Work and the Colleges of Education and Nursing.
+We offer this program for graduate students at Wayne State University in collaboration with the School of Social Work, the Department of Psychology and the College of Nursing.
 Students whose programs have not adopted the Dual-Title Degree are encouraged to enroll in infant mental health coursework and participate in infant mental health research labs.
+Graduate students at other universities can enroll in our courses for credit at their home institution.
+Professionals who have earned a bachelor's degree can enroll in our courses as a guest student.

 - Professional Development and Community Engagement.
 Our Infant Mental Health faculty and staff enjoy and are skilled at collaborating with and providing professional development for community agencies serving families and their young children.
 Faculty sit on advisory boards, work with agencies to develop and deliver high quality trainings for staff, and conduct program evaluations.